Samio735/Samio735/README.md

 ## Hi there I'm Samy Rahim 👋
 ### A 3rd year CS student in ESTIN Bejaya, Algeria

-- 🔭 I’m currently working on the SURVISION mobile app
+- 🔭 I’m currently working on an e-commerce chatbot for facebook and instagram pages
-- 🌱 I’m currently learning NextJS, swr, Django...
+- 🌱 I’m currently learning Agentic AI development...
 - 👯 I’m looking to collaborate on Innovative ideas for websites and apps
 - 🤔 I’m looking for help with finiding people that have simmilar skills/interests